atroubledsnake/SNEK_Iluvatar/README.md

 - **Standalone Installer**: The Developer Tool generates a single `.exe` file containing everything needed.
 - **Embedded Data**: Uses a custom footer embedding mechanism via Metadata Offset combined with SPKG Magic.
 - **Compression**: Built-in GZip compression for smaller installer sizes.
 Note that depending on the project the encryption percentage may vary.
-- **Encryption**: Optional AES-256 encryption for package data.
+- **Encryption**: Optional AES-128 or 256 encryption for package data.
-- **Modern UI**: WPF-based interface for both developer and end-user tools.
+- **Modern UI**: WPF based interface for both developer and end-user tools.

 ## Building
 To build the entire solution: